Top California labor law attorneys working for you

 And if you are in the United States on a visa sponsored by your employer--such as an H-1B visa for work in California--you may also feel uncertain about asserting your rights.
 You may feel that you “owe” your employer for the favor of sponsoring you, or worry that your employer will not help you renew your visa if you are vocal about your rights.

 But H-1B visa holders are protected by the same labor protections as any other California employee, as well as by numerous other rules and regulations surrounding the visa program.
 Your employer knows this--and knows that s/he needs to abide by the law if s/he wants to continue hiring H-1B workers.

 The bottom line--which our California employment lawyers try to convey to our clients--is that immigrant employees enjoy the same rights as other employees in California.

-The California employment law attorneys at Shouse Law Group are here to help.
-We are familiar with the processes and procedures for employment litigation in California, including statutes of limitations for different kinds of employment lawsuits.
+The attorneys at Shouse Law Group are here to help.
+We are familiar with the processes and procedures for employment litigation, including statutes of limitations for different kinds of employment lawsuits.

 We can also assist you in filing complaints with administrative agencies such as

 - the California Labor Commissioner,

 - the California Department of Fair Employment and Housing,